elfedwa/FDI-BO/README.md

 ## Environment Setup
 <a name="env"></a>

-This code requires VASP software, a seperate `run.bash` must be provided based on your VASP's bin location, HPC's configuration and required settings.
-A sample file is provided.
+This code submits SLURM job to run propritary DFT software, [VASP](https://www.vasp.at/).
+A seperate `run.bash` must be provided based on your VASP's location, HPC's configuration and other parameters.
+A sample file is provided which can be replaced based on your setup.

 This code also makes use of MongoDB to store values output for Bayesian Optimization, a MongoDB URI can be provided in `defaults.yaml` as `mongodb_uri:`.
 You can add your URI e.g `username:password@cluster0.abcdefg.mongodb.net`.
 If not provided in `defaults.yaml`, the user will be prompted to add in the commandline.